 NServiceBus. profile is applied.

-If a service name is specified when installing a service, be sure to pass them in to the uninstall command as well:
+If a service name is specified when installing a service, be sure to pass it to the uninstall command:

 NServiceBus.Host.exe /uninstall [/serviceName]